enthusedamateur/docs/add_user.md

     usermod -aG sudo username

 ### Passwordless Sudo

-1. Edit sudoers file:
+Edit sudoers file:

     sudo nano /etc/sudoers

-2.  add:
+add this line, changing USER as appropriate:

     USER ALL=(ALL) NOPASSWD: ALL